 Woodpecker has been designed to send messages from your own mailbox, so we do not offer external SMTP services.
 But if you wish to connect an external SMTP service to Woodpecker, it’s possible.

-There’s quite a few companies offering external SMTP services, actually.
+There are quite a few companies offering external SMTP services, actually.
 You can check those 2 collections to find some names, descriptions, pricing and more:

 Before you decide to try out an external SMTP service to send your cold email campaigns, make sure you’ve done everything else to improve your deliverability rate.
 If you go for a dedicated IP without taking care of your email copy, the quality of your prospect base, and some basic settings – it’s all for nothing, because after sending a first larger batch of emails, even from an ideal IP, your deliverability will drop down anyway.